dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 In addition, you need to define the layout in which to place these panes.
-This is itself just another pane, and its definition is again identical to the original layout described in `See Creating the basic sheet hierarchy <design.htm#23252>`_, with one exception; rather than defining each element explicitly, you just include a reference to the relevant pane that you have already defined using normal slot syntax,
+This is itself just another pane, and its definition is again identical to the original layout described in `Creating the basic sheet hierarchy <design.htm#23252>`_, with one exception; rather than defining each element explicitly, you just include a reference to the relevant pane that you have already defined using normal slot syntax,